-The basic agreement, by and between the participating institutions of the Nevada System of Higher Education (NSHE), is entered into for the purposes of facilitating inter-institutional cooperation in the performance of sponsored programs.
+The basic agreement, by and between the participating institutions of the Nevada System of Higher Education (NSHE), is entered into for the purposes of facilitating inter-institutional cooperation in the funding and performance of sponsored programs.

-- 1) NSHE institutions, in support of their individual missions, regularly enter into sponsored agreements (grants and contracts) with agencies of both the public and private sectors for projects of research, teaching, and public service. - 2) An institution of NSHE will on occasion find it necessary and/or desirable to solicit the services and efforts of one or more other NSHE institutions in the performance of the work required under a particular agreement. - 3) It is the responsibility of the institution which holds the prime agreement to maintain the highest possible standards of programmatic and fiscal accountability and to administer all sub-agreements in a timely, efficient, and equitable manner. - 4) It is the responsibility of the institutions receiving sub-agreements to conform to certain provisions required by the prime agreement and provide full oversight, accountability and responsibility for the funds authorized in such sub-agreements, including match from all sources.
-It is the right of these institutions to receive equitable consideration and rightful benefits and recognition for their services and efforts.
+- 1) NSHE institutions, in support of their individual missions, regularly enter into sponsored agreements (grants and contracts) with agencies of both the public and private sectors for projects of research, teaching, and public service. - 2) An institution of NSHE will on occasion find it necessary and/or desirable to solicit the services and efforts of one or more other NSHE institutions in the performance of the work required under a particular agreement. - 3) It is the responsibility of the institution which holds the prime agreement to maintain the highest possible standards of programmatic and fiscal accountability and to administer all subagreements in a timely, efficient, and equitable manner. - 4) It is the responsibility of the institutions receiving subagreements to conform to certain provisions required by the prime agreement and provide full oversight, accountability and responsibility for the programmatic effort and funding under the subaward.